Moises Cuevas

-Moises Magpantay Cuevas (born November 25, 1973) is a Filipino prelate of the Roman Catholic Church.
-He is currently apostolic vicar of Apostolic Vicar Calapan in Oriental Mindoro, Philippines.
+Moises Magpantay Cuevas (born November 25, 1973) is a Filipino prelate of the Catholic Church.
+He is currently bishop of the Diocese of Calapan in Oriental Mindoro, Philippines.
 Before assuming this role, he was the auxiliary bishop of the Archdiocese of Zamboanga and later its apostolic administrator.

 Early life and education

 Cuevas was born in Cuenca, Batangas, Philippines.
 He pursued his priestly formation at the Pastor Bonus Seminary in Zamboanga City.
-His theological studies continued at the Regional Major Seminary in Davao City.
+His theological studies continued at the Regional Major Seminary of Mindanao in Davao City.

 Priesthood

-Cuevas was ordained a priest for the Archdiocese of Zamboanga on December 6, 2000.
+Cuevas was ordained a priest in the Archdiocese of Zamboanga on December 6, 2000.
 In the years that followed, he took on various responsibilities, including serving as vicar at the Metropolitan Cathedral of the Immaculate Conception in Zamboanga from 2001 to 2003.
-He later became the rector of the Sanctuary Nostra Signora del Pilar and was entrusted with the role of chancellor of the archdiocese from 2003 to 2009.
+He later became the rector of the Archdiocesan Shrine of Our Lady of the Pillar and was entrusted with the role of chancellor of the archdiocese from 2003 to 2009.
 From 2005 to 2007, he was appointed administrator of the archdiocesan pastoral center.
 He served as parish priest of Santa Maria Parish from 2009 to 2015.
 Since 2017, he has been director of the commission on the clergy for the archdiocese.

-Episcopal ministry
+Episcopacy

 On March 19, 2020, Pope Francis appointed Cuevas as auxiliary bishop of Zamboanga and Titular Bishop of Maraguia.
 He was consecrated on August 24, 2020, with Archbishop Romulo Tolentino de la Cruz as principal consecrator and bishops Martin Jumoad and Julius Tonel as co-consecrators.

 In August 2021, he was appointed apostolic administrator sede plena of the Archdiocese of Zamboanga, while Archbishop Romulo de la Cruz was recovering from a stroke.
 He managed the affairs of the archdiocese until the appointment of a new archbishop.

-On June 29, 2023, Pope Francis appointed him as the apostolic vicar of Calapan, succeeding Warlito Cajandig.
-Cuevas was installed on September 6, 2023, at the Sto.
-Niño Cathedral in Calapan City.
+On June 29, 2023, Pope Francis appointed him apostolic vicar of Calapan, succeeding Warlito Cajandig.
+Cuevas was installed on September 6, 2023, at the Santo Niño Cathedral in Calapan City.

 At the time of his appointment, Cuevas was one of the youngest bishops in the Philippines.

+On March 25, 2026, Pope Leo XIV elevated the Apostolic Vicariate of Calapan to a full diocese and appointed Cuevas as its first bishop; the new diocese was canonically erected on August 7, the same day when he was canonically installed.